rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 4. Click **Verify My Code**.

-### Enable or disable multi-factor authentication
+### Enable or disable multifactor authentication

-If your account administrator has multi-factor authentication configured as optional for your account, you can enable or disable multi-factor authentication in your account settings.
+If your account administrator has multifactor authentication configured as optional for your account, you can enable or disable multifactor authentication in your account settings.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).